 Grade Replacement for Repeat Courses

-In certain circumstances, a student who takes a course at KU and receives a D or F in the course may retake the course at KU for Grade Replacement.
-The new grade may then be used in place of the original grade for purpose of GPA calculation.
+In certain circumstances, a student who takes a course at KU and receives a C+, C, C-, D+, D, D- or F in that course may retake that course at KU for Grade Replacement.
+The new grade earned when retaking that class may then be used in place of the original grade for purpose of GPA calculation.
 Students should note the following requirements for eligibility for Grade Replacement:

-- The grade of D or F can not be the result of an academic misconduct sanction of “Reduction of Grade for the Course.”
+- The original grade earned can not be the result of an academic misconduct sanction of “Reduction of Grade for the Course.”

 - Students may only repeat a course for grade replacement a maximum of five (5) times.
 This means a student may only repeat five courses once, or repeat a combination of a single course or multiple courses for a total allotment of five grade replacement opportunities.
 Multiple repeats for grade replacement of a course are discouraged, but not explicitly prohibited.
 The time and date of registration of the course repeat(s) enrollment will be used to determine the limit of five repeat courses for grade replacement.